Menu

 Who Qualifies for VA DIC?

 VA DIC claimants must be a parent, spouse or child of a deceased veteran.
-The veteran must have also either died in the line of duty or died from a service-related injury/illness.
+The veteran must have either died in the line of duty or died from a service-related injury or illness.

 There are additional conditions family members must meet to be eligible for this form of compensation.

 For example, eligible children must be under 18 and unmarried.
-Children must also not be receiving support from a surviving spouse’s compensation to be eligible.
-There are also restrictions around the time and duration of marriage, and parental relationship with the military veteran.
+Children also cannot be receiving support from a surviving spouse’s compensation to be eligible.
+For spouses, there are restrictions around the time and duration of marriage, among other requirements.

 VA DIC for Mesothelioma